zestia/ember-async-tooltips/README.md

 ## Example

-When the tooltipper is hovered over, and any loading that needs to take place has finished, then the tooltip will be rendered inside it.
+When the tooltipper is hovered over, and any loading that needs to take place has finished, then the tooltip will be rendered inside.
+(Or, you can use the `{{in-element}}` helper to render the tooltip elsewhere).

 ```handlebars
 <Tooltipper @tooltip={{component "tooltip" @text="Hello World"}}>